base-org/web/apps/base-docs/docs/building-with-base/guides/nft-minting-frame.md

 Install dotenv with `yarn add dotenv`, then open `route.ts`.

 Add a new image in the `public` folder.
-Per the [Frames] docs, images must be a 1.91 to 1 aspect ration.
+Per the [Frames] docs, images must have a 1.91 to 1 aspect ratio.
 We used a grey-scale copy of the NFT, but others show the full image, or another call to action.

 For now, just use something you'll recognize as a placeholder.